-If you or a loved one were victims of Legionnaires’ disease from staying at the Sheraton Atlanta, our award-winning team of Legionnaires’ disease lawyers wants to represent you.
+If you or a loved one developed Legionnaires’ disease after staying at the Sheraton Atlanta, our award-winning team of Legionnaires’ disease lawyers wants to represent you.

 Call us at 1(888) 377-8900 or click the button below to contact us today.